 Participants will be randomly assigned to one of three groups (placebo, BIIB059 225 mg or BIIB059 450 mg) and will receive these as subcutaneous (under the skin) injections every 4 weeks, up to a total of 52 weeks.

-This trial is not currently recruiting.
+This trial is now recruiting.

 This trial has received ethics approval from the St Vincent’s Hospital Melbourne Human Research Ethics Committee.
 The sponsor of this trial is Biogen Australia Pty Ltd.